Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Introduction

 We now describe Lott's relation.
 We consider a short exact sequence

-of bundles over $M$ of finitely generated projective modules over the ring $R$ together with a choice of geometries.
+of $R$-bundles on $M$ together with a choice of geometries.
 In $KR^{0}(M)$ we then have the relation

 It is again a natural question whether this equality refines to differential algebraic $K$-theory.
-By the theory of Bismut-Lott \cite{MR1303026}, the naive refinement does not hold in general, but there is a natural correction term given by a finite-dimensional version of the higher-analytic torsion form $\cT(\cV,g^{\cV})$.
-In \cite{bg} we {conjectured} and partially verified the following result: \begin{theorem} Lott's relation
+By the theory of Bismut-Lott \cite{MR1303026}, the naive refinement does not hold in general, but there is a natural correction term given by a finite dimensional version of the higher analytic torsion form $\cT(\cV,g^{\cV})\in \Omega^{-1}(M;C)$.
+In \cite{bg} we conjectured and partially verified the following result: \begin{theorem} Lott's relation

-holds true in $\widehat{KR}\oben{0}(M)$. \end{theorem} We call this Lott's relation since a version of it was taken by Lott in \cite{MR1724894} as the starting point for the construction of a geometric analogue of the flat part of $\widehat{KR}\oben{0}(M)$.
-We refer to \cite{bg} for further details and consequences of Lott's relation.
-One of the main achievements of the present paper is a complete proof of Lott's relation \ref{jan2104}, see Theorem \ref{jan0430}.
+holds true in $\widehat{KR}\oben{0}(M)$. \end{theorem} The complete proof of this theorem is one of the main achievements of the present paper (see Theorem \ref{jan0430}).
+As a consequence, one gets the existence of the natural transformation asserted in Lott's Conjecture \ref{conj:Lott}.
+The Transfer Index Conjecture then implies the second statement of Conjecture \ref{conj:Lott}.